What To Expect Your First Year Of Trucking

 Again, the above list is not meant to discourage you from the trucking career.
 The same truckers who contribute this advice also describe why they love the job:

 - A good living.
-If you play your cards right and follow the rules, you can make up to $40,000 a year—with benefits—as a rookie.
-Veterans can make from about $60,000 to $80,000 a year, and many make more than that.
+If you play your cards right and follow the rules, you can make good pay—with benefits—as a rookie.
+In 2019, the average annual truck driver earned $46,850, according to the Bureau of Labor Statistics (bls.gov).
+Additionally, the top 10% had an average pay of $66,840!
+Many make much more than that.
 That’s a nice lifestyle, and a nice way to provide for your family.

 - The independence.
 There’s nothing quite like that feeling of freedom when you’re out on the road on your own, with no boss or irritating co-workers offering their two cents worth on whatever comes up.